Principal Investigator (PI) Oversight Responsibilities and Assurances

 - IRB Display and Educational Materials

-Contact the IRB Education and Compliance Program staff regarding opportunities to set up the IRB display or distribute IRB educational materials.
+Contact the IRB Outreach Program regarding opportunities to set up the IRB display or distribute IRB educational materials.